A Black man died after he was pinned to the ground by security guards at a Milwaukee hotel. Now his family wants answers | KRDO

 Milwaukee Police are not considering the incident as a criminal investigation because there isn’t any evidence of “blunt force,” according to Crump.

-“It is unacceptable that this case is not being considered a criminal investigation despite the fatal outcome, which the medical examiner considers a homicide,” Crump said.
+“It is unacceptable that this case is not being considered a criminal investigation despite the fatal outcome, which the medical examiner considers a homicide,” Crump said in a statement Wednesday.

 ‘To know him is to love him’

-Mitchell’s mother, Brenda Giles, said her eldest son was a jolly, outgoing, brother, uncle and father who loved his family, she told WTMJ.
+Giles said her eldest son was a jolly and outgoing brother, uncle and father who loved his family, she told WTMJ.

 “Everybody that knows him, to know him is to love him, they know,” his sister, Nayisha Mitchell told the station.
 “They knew he was a good person.”